Last updated: June 30, 2021

 Epinephrine hydrochloride has α-adrenergic receptor-stimulating or vasoconstrictive properties that prove beneficial for patients suffering from cardiac arrest.
 These effects of epinephrine subsequently increase cerebral and coronary perfusion pressure during CPR.
 However, the value and safety of the β-adrenergic effects are disputed as they increase the workload on cardiac muscles and reduce subendocardial perfusion.
 Even though epinephrine is being used universally for resuscitation purposes there is very little evidence of it being beneficial for the survival of humans.

 Vasopressin is used for coronary and renal vasoconstriction; it also acts like a nonadrenergic peripheral vasoconstrictor.
-Despite promising randomized study additional lower-level studies and multiple well-performed animal studies, large randomized controlled human trials failed to show an increase in rates of ROSC or survival when vasopressin was compared with epinephrine as the initial vasopressor for treatment of cardiac arrest.
+Despite promising randomized studies additional lower-level studies and multiple well-performed animal studies, large randomized controlled human trials failed to show an increase in rates of ROSC or survival when vasopressin was compared with epinephrine as the initial vasopressor for treatment of cardiac arrest.

 The studies described above-enrolled patients with PEA and asystole and failed to show that either vasopressin or epinephrine is superior for the treatment of PEA regardless of the order of administration.
 A larger study single post-hoc analysis found out that vasopressin has more survival benefits than epinephrine however failed to prove that it can increase intact neurological survival.